STAND. COM. REP. NO. 1160

-Your Committees on International Affairs and the Arts and Public Safety, Intergovernmental, and Military Affairs, to which was referred H.B.
-No. 942, H.D.
-1, entitled:
+Your Committees on Energy and Environment and Commerce and Consumer Protection, to which was referred S.C.R.
+No. 37 entitled:

 beg leave to report as follows:

-Your Committees received testimony in support of this measure from the Department of Defense State Office of Veterans Services, Hawaii Civil Rights Commission, Hawaii Friends of Civil Rights, and three individuals.
-Your Committees received comments on this measure from the State Foundation on Culture and the Arts.
+Your Committees received testimony in support of this measure from Sierra Club Hawaii.
+Your Committees received comments on this measure from the Public Utilities Commission and the Department of Commerce and Consumer Affairs.